La Paz, Bolivia with Nevado Illimani in the background. What remains of Chacaltaya glacier is 35 miles from La Paz.

-Reminding us of just how delicate our environment is, last week the Miami Herald reported that Bolivia's Chacaltaya glacier has virtually completely melted — a good 6 years earlier than originally predicted.
+Reminding us of just how delicate our environment is, last week the Miami Herald reported that Bolivia's Chacaltaya glacier has virtually completely melted -- a good 6 years earlier than originally predicted.
 At nearly 17,400 feet in the Andes, the glacier gained its greatest notoriety as the world's highest ski run.
 But this isn't about tourism; there is a much bigger worry than its claim-to-fame.
 Water supply.
 John Enders from the Miami Herald reports:

 On the western, mostly arid side of the Andes, millions of people depend on rain, snow run-off and melting glaciers like Chacaltaya, Illimani and Huayna Potosifor their water.

-posted on the BBC News that I think really capture the dramatic difference in the landscape.
-Including a picture of its rapid retreat since the 1940s.
+posted on the BBC News that I think really capture the dramatic difference in the landscape, including a picture of its rapid retreat since the 1940s.